Xunius/gplot/docs/isofill.rst

 The ``Isofill`` class
 ##############################

-To create a isofill/contourf plot, one creates an :py:class:`base_utils.Isofill` object as the plotting method, and passes it to the :py:class:`base_utils.Plot2D` constructor or the :py:func:`base_utils.plot2` function.
+To create a isofill/contourf plot, one creates a :py:class:`base_utils.Isofill` object as the plotting method, and passes it to the :py:class:`base_utils.Plot2D` constructor or the :py:func:`base_utils.plot2` function.